76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 Here are ways how Amazon uses hyper-personalized offers:

 Spotify recommends songs and playlists tailored to customer preferences and likes.
-It improves your music experience by saving your previous playlist and looking at your search history to help you discover new content.
+It improves your music experience by saving your previous playlists and looking at your search history to help you discover new content.

 Here’s how Spotify makes it happen: